Once a Bear, Always a Bear

 Welcome home Bears.
 We are excited you chose Lenoir-Rhyne University.

-View the academic calendar, and mark your agenda for the first day of classes for the fall semester.
+View the academic calendar, and mark your calendar for the first day of class.

-Use the enrollment checklist below to complete the required steps before joining us on campus this fall.
+Use the enrollment checklist below to complete the required steps before classes begin.
 You can also find this information, along with additional details in your application portal.
 If you have any questions, please contact the Admission Office at 828.328.7382 or admission@lr.edu.

-Before you are able to complete any other enrollment steps, you must first verify your LR student account.
-Your account letter and verification instructions are sent via email and can also be found in your application portal beginning in April.
-Read them carefully and follow all steps.
-If you have not received your instructions, please contact us at admission@lr.edu.
+Before you are able to complete any other enrollment steps, you must first set up your LR student account.
+Once your account letter is ready, it will be sent via email along with instructions and it will also be uploaded to your application portal.

 1. File the Free Application for Federal Student Aid (FAFSA) using LR’s code 002941

-2. Review your financial aid award letter with your enrollment counselor
+2. Review your financial aid award letter with your admission counselor

 3. Make final decisions about loans and payment plans